All ingredients are individually packaged, but our central facility

 Halve NY strip steak to serve.

-Plate dish as pictured on front of card, garnishing steak with butter.
+Plate dish as pictured on front of card, topping steak with butter mound.
 Bon appétit!

 Home Chef is a meal kit delivery service - order and receive home food delivery weekly.